avalonbuild/avalonbuild.com/README.md

 4. Run `dotnet restore` to install dependencies
 5. Run `dotnet tool install --global dotnet-ef`
 6. Run `dotnet ef database update -c ApplicationDbContext` to create the application db tables
-7. Run `dotnet ef database update -c FilebContext` to create the file db tables
+7. Run `dotnet ef database update -c FileDbContext` to create the file db tables
 8. Run `dotnet ef database update -c ImageDbContext` to create the image db tables
 9. Run `dotnet watch run environment=development --urls http://0.0.0.0:5000` to run the application in development mode, bind it to all local IPs so it can be accessed externally, and reload when changes happen
 10. Navigate to `localhost:5000` in your browser to view the app